Bills advance to AFC championship with 17-3 win over Ravens

 “I caught the ball and kind of looked down, but then I looked up and saw a whole bunch of green grass to that side of me,” he said.
 “At that point, there’s one person I have to beat.
 And that’s No. 8 (Jackson).”

-The Bills will play the winner of the AFC’s other divisional playoff between Cleveland and Kansas City on Sunday.

-Buffalo has won eight straight, matching its best streak since 1990.
-The 13 regular-season victories matched a franchise record set in both 1990 and ’91 in a season they set numerous single-season records on offense, including scoring 501 points.

-Johnson’s interception return matched Packers defensive back George Teague’s 101-yard fumble return in Green Bay’s 28-24 win over Detroit in a wild-card playoff on Jan.
+Johnson’s interception return matched Packers defensive back George Teague’s INT return in Green Bay’s 28-24 win over Detroit in a wild-card playoff on Jan.
 8, 1994.

-Jackson finished 14 of 24 for 162 yards passing, while being limited to 42 yards rushing on nine carries.

-The Bills also limited Jackson to just 40 yards on 11 carries in the Ravens’ 24-17 win at Buffalo in Week 14 of the 2019 season.
+Things turned worse for Baltimore two snaps later, when Jackson was forced out of the game.

+Facing second-and-10 at Baltimore’s 25, center Patrick Mekari snapped the ball over Jackson’s head.
+The quarterback turned and chased the bouncing ball down inside the 5, turned and quickly threw it away as Tremaine Edmunds had him by the legs and Trent Murphy fell on top of him.

 Huntley, who had attempted just five passes in two appearances this season, finished 6 of 13 for 60 yards on three drives, the final two in which Baltimore turned the ball over on downs.